 We started our tour with a one

 of life, the cultural heritage and the beauty of the country.

-itinerary lead us more than 1000
+Our itinerary lead us more than 1000

 up to the region around Lisbon and back to the Algarve, to

 Albufeira, where we spent another week.

-remarkable and impressive
+Especially remarkable and impressive

 were the unusual large fortresses on high hilltops like in

-hilltops, the mighty ramparts of which surround mediaeval cities, still
+ramparts surrounding mediaeval cities, still inhabited,

 into the times of the Moorish conquerors and the expulsion of them

 by the Portuguese.